Faruhcon/BallBlog/source/content/category-folder/vfb-overview.md

 - TODO: anymore things to add here???
 - Languages and Platforms*
   - Unity3D application scripting was largely me (C#)*
-  - iOS, VR, AR, and PC development*
+  - iOS, Android, VR, AR, and PC development*
   - SQL to interact with database and query it*
   - Python/Pandas for data analysis and visualizations*
 - Minigame Related*